Monday Accident & Lessons Learned: UK RAIB Releases Report – Dangerous occurrence involving track workers, near Roydon station, Essex 16 July 2012

 As a result of the investigation, the RAIB has identified two key learning points.
 These concern the need to keep the late planning of work to a minimum and for persons undertaking the duties of a COSS to follow the requirements of Network Rail’s standards when issued with a system of work on the same shift that a task is to be undertaken.

 The RAIB has made two recommendations, both addressed to Network Rail.
 These relate to improving the way in which available sighting distances are assessed by persons undertaking the duties of a COSS or a planner.
-The RAIB has also restated a previous recommendation addressed to Network Rail which relates to the manner in which training and assessment can deliver practical competences.
+The RAIB has also restated a previous recommendation addressed to Network Rail, which relates to the manner in which training and assessment can deliver practical competencies.

 CLICK HERE to see the whole report.